Ashitosh-Golabanvi/Registration-Application/README.md

-**I Have Implemented this project using "Django" as Back-End And "React-JS" as Front-end And MySQL AS Database.**
+**I Have Implemented this project using "Django" as Back-End And "React-JS" as Front-end And "MySQL" AS Database.**

 Required Packages:
 * Download And Install Python.